GCAS College Dublin

 4. Publish an article in a peer-reviewed Journal.

 5. There is a residential requirement for examinations during our residential seminars or annual Summer Institutes.

 6. Pass language examinations (when required by your advisor).

 Program Aim and Outcomes

-Set up to provide students are broad and overarching set of skills and knowledges, the PhD in Social & Political Thought is designed for students from a variety of backgrounds to participate in.
+Set up to provide students broad and overarching set of skills and knowledge, the PhD in Social & Political Thought is designed for students from a variety of backgrounds to participate.
 This program will give students the ability to look critically at the world around them and to engage with the issues of today.